-- 1 All hospitals should work to develop pathways of perioperative care for surgical patients with anaemia that comply with the recommendations in these guidelines. - 2 All hospitals should establish data capture systems to allow auditing against the metrics and recommendations provided. - 3 All patients referred for surgery who fulfil the NICE preoperative testing criteria should have a full blood count (FBC) at referral to surgery or at first surgical consultation. - 4 All children and young people should be screened for anaemia before procedures associated with a 10% risk of transfusion as early as possible in the pathway. - 5 All patients undergoing surgery with a clinical finding of anaemia should have documentation of the type and likely cause of anaemia. - 6 All patients with anaemia having a major operation (with expected blood loss of >500ml or 10% blood volume) should have a documented plan for preoperative, intraoperative and postoperative management of anaemia, in line with Patient Blood Management (PBM). - 7 All patients undergoing surgery with anaemia or at risk of anaemia should be proactively provided with information (paper and/or digital) regarding causes and treatment of anaemia including options for blood transfusion. - 8 All staff working in perioperative settings should have training in anaemia, PBM and blood transfusion.
+- 1 All hospitals should work with commissioners to develop pathways of perioperative care for surgical patients with anaemia that comply with the recommendations in these guidelines. - 2 All hospitals should establish data capture systems to allow auditing against the metrics and recommendations provided. - 3 All patients referred for surgery who fulfil the NICE preoperative testing criteria should have a full blood count (FBC) at referral to surgery or at first surgical consultation.
+This means all patients having major surgery and consider for any patient having intermediate surgery with cardiovascular or renal disease if any symptoms not recently investigated. - 4 All children should be screened for anaemia before procedures associated with a 10% risk of transfusion as early as possible in the pathway. - 5 All patients undergoing surgery with a clinical finding of anaemia should have documentation of the type and likely cause of anaemia. - 6 All patients with anaemia having a major operation (with expected blood loss of >500ml or 10% blood volume) should have a documented plan for preoperative, intraoperative and postoperative management of anaemia, in line with Patient Blood Management (PBM). - 7 All patients undergoing surgery with anaemia or at risk of anaemia should be proactively provided with information (paper and/or digital) regarding causes and treatment of anaemia including options for blood transfusion. - 8 All staff working in perioperative settings should have training in anaemia, PBM and blood transfusion.
 This includes those working with patients receiving emergency surgical care.